raspberrypilearning/shoe-charm/en/step_3.md

 --- task ---

-Left-click the height-node.
+Left-click the height node.

 ![The height node selected](images/height-node.png)

-It will turn red and the height of the cylinder (in mm) is shown.
+It will turn red and the height of the cylinder (in mm) will be shown.

 --- /task ---